This article was published on September 10, 2021 and updated December 21, 2022

 Some designers do fashion, Dana Lee makes clothing.
 That sounds like a cliché now, but it definitely didn't in the 2010s when Vancouver-born Lee was one of New York's pre-eminent menswear designers.
 The anti-pretentious work jackets and trim sweaters that Lee dished out over those few years quickly became the stuff of tastefully dressed legend.

 Suddenly, she was gone.
-And just as suddenly, she's back.
+And just as suddenly, she's back with a new lease on life and a new brand: DANA LEE BROWN.

 Around 2011 or so, the rise of the male fashion blogger and prestige television like Mad Men sparked a menswear "boom" that baffled industry insiders (hilariously so, in hindsight).
 The only menswear-centric fashion week was exclusive to Paris and pitifully small.